Skip to main content

 Products page

-Even if you have never used Scribe before you'd still be able to see a demo project.
-Since you have just run the sample project's workflows, running a pipeline, generating evidence, and uploading it to Scribe, you'll see your new project under the default demo project.
+You will see a demo project.
+Since you have just run the sample project's workflows, running a pipeline, generating evidence, and uploading it to Scribe Hub, you'll see your new project under the default demo project.

 Clicking on a product will show you all the product's builds and their information: